SROC runs leagues for the RTV, CCV & Timed Trials events to determine who is the best driver over the course of a calendar year.

 Maximum Per Normal Club Event

-The official is only deemed to have carried out their qualification duty by signing both on and off at an Event and declare which league they wish to qualify for.
+The official is only deemed to have carried out their qualification duty by signing both on and off at an Event and declare which league they wish to qualify for, but they can move this qualification from one league to another at the end of the year should they so wish, by contacting the “League Coordinator”.
 It is the official’s responsibility to ensure that they do this.
-Should they omit to sign on or off they can appeal to the committee in writing within one month of the event to have their points retrospectively added.
+Should they omit to sign on or off at an event they can appeal to the committee in writing within one month of the event to have their points retrospectively added.

 If an official does not declare which league they wish their points to be allocated to, the “League Coordinator” will make a best guess.
 (Primarily allocating points in the order RTV / CCV / Timed Trial.)